Saturday, October 18, 2025

 This panel will bring the Hidden Figures website to life, featuring stories of five overlooked Pentecostal women from the Northeast.
 Scholars, pastors, and descendants will discuss their preaching legacy, spiritual authority, and how their ministries inform today’s public theology and resistance work.

 In a church world that has often silenced or sidelined Latina voices, male allies have a critical role to play just like they did for Mama Leo not as saviors, but as co-conspirators in justice, equity, and Spirit-led liberation.
 This session highlights and hears from men actively working to create space, share power, and honor Latinas' prophetic and pastoral leadership in Pentecostal and justice-rooted ministry.
 These hermanos understand that true allyship requires risk, repentance, and radical partnership.
-Whether as mentors, colleagues, community leaders, and spouses they model what it looks like to be in solidarity, not just in words, but in action.
+Whether as mentors, colleagues, community leaders, spouses, they model what it looks like to be in solidarity, not just in words, but in action.

-Keynote Address Speaker: Rev. Dr. Liz Ríos, Founder, Passion2Plant Church Planting Network & alumna of Union Theological Seminary (Class of 2025)
+3:00 pm– 4:00 pm Keynote Address Speaker: Rev. Dr. Liz Ríos, Founder, Passion2Plant Church Planting Network & UTS Alum 2025

 Topic: Pentecostal Power, Mujerista Mind: Latina Faith Leadership in a Changing Church & a Changing World

 In an era marked by spiritual disillusionment, cultural upheaval, and theological compromise, Latina leaders are rising, not as afterthoughts, but as forerunners of a renewed, Spirit-led church.
 In this keynote, Rev. Dr. Elizabeth Ríos weaves together the bold fire of her roots in Pentecostalism with the liberating lens of mujerista theology to cast a prophetic vision for Latina faith leadership in a rapidly shifting religious landscape.
+Dr. Ríos will reflect on how Latinas formed in the crucible of marginalization, resilience, and sacred resistance are uniquely positioned to lead the church toward justice, healing, and holy disruption.
+This address will name the challenges, honor the legacy of trailblazers like Mama Leo, and ignite a call for Latinas to take their rightful place as architects of both ecclesial transformation and societal repair.

 Benediction